 There is a variety of undertakings that can be imposed.
 For more information, see the GMC’s Undertakings Bank, which sets out a number of undertakings that may be imposed in a number of different situations.

-Undertakings are often imposed where there are concerns about competence or adverse mental or physical health.
+Undertakings are often imposed (albeit by agreement with the doctor) where there are concerns about competence or adverse mental or physical health.
 Evidence of progress, remediation and safe working is usually required over time.
 There are many doctors who live and work quite well with significant mental health problems, that may go into remission but which leave a vulnerability that needs to be monitored.
 Visit our GMC Health Cases page for more details about how a doctor’s fitness to practise is assessed in regard to health concerns.

-For assistance with dealing with the GMC about any issue concerning Undertakings, contact Doctors Defence Service in strict confidence on: 0800 10 88 739
+For assistance with dealing with the GMC about any issue concerning Undertakings or other legal or regulator matters, contact Doctors Defence Service in strict confidence and without obligation on: 0800 10 88 739